Edit on GitHub

 Fake Node Simulation

-The contents in e-Manual are subject to be updated without a prior notice.
-Therefore, some video may differ from the contents in e-Manual.
+The contents in e-Manual are subject to change without prior notice.
+Video content may differ from the content in the e-Manual.

 To use a virtual TurtleBot3, execute turtlebot3_fake_node.launch.py in a turtlebot3_fake_node package that is simple simulation node.
 Follow the instructions to bring TurtleBot3 into the virtual world using Fake Node.